uruloki85/documentacion/PostgreSQL.md

 - `-s/--schema-only`: dump only the schema.
 - `-a/--data-only`: dump only the data.
 - `-n/--schema`: dump only this schema.
 Multiple schemas can be selected by writing multiple `-n` switches.
+- `-N/--exclude-schema`: skip this schema.
 - `-t/--table`: dump only this table (_table_ also includes views, materialized views, sequences, and foreign tables).
 Multiple tables can be selected by writing multiple `-t` switches.
+- `-T/--exclude-table`: skip this table.

 <a name="loading-dumps"></a>
 ## Loading dumps